Culler-Shalen seminorms of fillings of the Whitehead link exterior: Introduction

-\item[Section~\ref{sec:whitehead-seifert-fillings}:] We explicitly determine the Culler-Shalen seminorm of slopes $\sigma$ resulting in Seifert-fibered manifolds $\Wpq(\sigma)$.
-This is done by a detailed study of representations of the orbifold fundamental groups of their base orbifolds.
+\item[Section~\ref{sec:whitehead-seifert-fillings}] We explicitly determine the Culler-Shalen seminorm of slopes $\sigma$ resulting in Seifert-fibered manifolds $\Wpq(\sigma)$ when $p$ is odd.
+This is done by a detailed study of $\PSL_{2}(\C)$ representations of the orbifold fundamental groups of their base orbifolds, which can always be lifted to $\SL_{2}(\C)$ representations when $p$ is odd, but not necessarily if $p$ was even.

-\item[Section~\ref{sec:total-norm-solving-systems}:] The total Culler-Shalen seminorm is determined for $p$ odd: Combining the results from the previous sections, we solve the linear systems relating the seminorms obtained for the Seifert fillings with the coefficients determining the seminorm.
+\item[Section~\ref{sec:total-norm-solving-systems}] The total Culler-Shalen seminorm is determined for $p$ odd: Combining the results from the previous sections, we solve the linear systems relating the seminorms obtained for the Seifert fillings with the coefficients determining the seminorm.

 \end{description}